cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/ansible.md

 **Relationships**

   * `cloudify.ansible.relationships.connected_to_host`:
-    * Any node template derived from `cloudify.nodes.Compute`.
+    * Any node template derived from `cloudify.nodes.Compute` and the node template should be the target of the relationship

 ### Executor Examples